swelf19/pggo/README.markdown

 ## SSH Tunnel

-Tern includes SSH tunnel support.
-Simply supply the SSH host, and optionally port, user, and password in the config file or as program arguments and Tern will tunnel the database connection through that server.
+Pggo includes SSH tunnel support.
+Simply supply the SSH host, and optionally port, user, and password in the config file or as program arguments and Pggo will tunnel the database connection through that server.
 When using a SSH tunnel the database host should be from the context of the SSH server.
 For example, if your PostgreSQL server is `pg.example.com`, but you only have SSH access, then your SSH host would be pg.example.com and your database host would be `localhost`.

-Tern will automatically use an SSH agent if available.
+Pggo will automatically use an SSH agent if available.

-## Embedding Tern
+## Embedding Pggo

 All the actual functionality of pggo is in the github.com/jackc/pggo/migrate library.
 If you need to embed migrations into your own application this